-- Change in color of urine – If kidney stones are there, it can be watched out by how the colour of urine changes.
+- Change in colour of urine – If kidney stones are there, they can be watched out by how the colour of urine changes.
 Typically, the urine colour may change to pink, red or brown.

-- Pain during urination – One of the early signs include painful urination.
+- Pain during urination – One of the early signs includes painful urination.
 It is also observed that patients experience a burning sensation while urinating.

 - Increased frequency in passing urine – Kidney stones significantly increase the number of times a person urinates.

 Apart from the above-given symptoms, the following are also signs of kidney stones-

 It is advised that you seek immediate medical help, if:

 - You see blood in the urine